twbs/blog/src/_posts/2021/2021-02-10-bootstrap-5-beta-2.md

 - Bootstrap v4.6.1 (bringing in some more bugfixes and alignment with the latest in v5)
 - Bootstrap Icons v1.4.0

 Our v5 Beta 3 will continue to focus on JavaScript issues and documentation improvements.
 Tooltips in particular need some attention after our fixes to dropdowns and popovers.
 After v5 goes stable, we'll look to adding some of the awesome features we've built up in our backlog.
-Checkout the [v5.1 project](https://github.com/twbs/bootstrap/projects/31) for an idea of what's being planned.
+Check out the [v5.1 project](https://github.com/twbs/bootstrap/projects/31) for an idea of what's being planned.

 ## Support the team